JoshuaGottlieb/Rest-of-the-Owl/README.md

 A commonly used metric for evaluating the health of cGANs is the Frechét Inception Distance (FID), introduced in [GANs Trained by a Two Time-Scale Update Rule
 Converge to a Local Nash Equilibrium ](https://arxiv.org/pdf/1706.08500.pdf).
-The FID is calculated by first computing the Inception embeddings for each real and generated image in the training dataset, found by using the vector representation of the final global fooling layer of the Inception v3 model for each image.
+The FID is calculated by first computing the Inception embeddings for each real and generated image in the training dataset, found by using the vector representation of the final global pooling layer of the Inception v3 model for each image.
 Lower FID scores are correlated with higher quality generated images.
 I used the Python implementation of the FID score detailed in [How to Evaluate GANs using Frechet Inception Distance](https://wandb.ai/ayush-thakur/gan-evaluation/reports/How-to-Evaluate-GANs-using-Frechet-Inception-Distance-FID---Vmlldzo0MTAxOTI).

 | FID Scores |
 | :--: |